shijithpk/website/content/blog/2021-12-21-wikipedia-page-abuse/index.md

 ![Most abused Indian pages on Wikipedia each month -- Outside politics, movies, TV and sports](nonpolitics_monthly_no_movies_tv_sports.webp)

-If we look at this new table, some of the entries are explainable, holidays or religious festivals being celebrated in a particular month such as Pahela Baisakh in April or Independence day in August.
+If we look at this new table, some of the entries are explainable, holidays or religious festivals appearing in the list for particular months such as Pahela Baisakh in April or Independence day in August.
 Other entries seem to be following the news cycle such as Gyanvapi Mosque in April and Cyclone Tauktae in May.

 I did find it interesting that articles on biryani and dosa were also abused.
-Looking into the page histories, it seems some disputed the origins of biryani in Muslim culinary traditions, some took issue with the article saying the word 'biryani' has roots in the Persian language, and there were more petty edits like removing Pakistan from a list of places where biryani is eaten.
+Looking into the page histories, it seems some disputed the origins of biryani in Muslim culinary traditions, some took issue with the article saying the word 'biryani' is derived from Persian, and there were more petty edits like removing Pakistan from a list of countries where biryani is eaten.

-For the Dosa article, some abusive edits tried changing the spelling of 'dosa' to 'dosai' to match how it's pronounced in some south indian states.
-Some argued over whether the oldest recipe for dosa is found in ancient Tamil or ancient Kannada literature, and others over whether Tamil or Udupi restaurants popularised the dosa in Mumbai first.
+For the article on dosa, some abusive edits tried changing the spelling of 'dosa' to 'dosai' to match how it's pronounced in some south indian states.
+Some argued over whether the oldest recipe for dosa is found in ancient Tamil or ancient Kannada literature, and others over whether it was Tamil or Udupi restaurants that first popularised the dosa in Mumbai.

 ### SIDE NOTES
 Just putting some random thoughts here I couldn't fit into the copy: